Full load

-The concept of full truck loads: We explain what counts
+The concept of full loads: we explain what counts

-The term "full truckload" is a generic way of describing what this is all about.
+The term "full load" is a generic way of describing what this is all about.
 These are complete loads for which it is crucial that they are not altered on the way to the intended destination.
-In concrete terms, this means that there is no mixing with other transported goods, for example at transshipment points, and that the transported goods are not split up.
+This means that there is no mixing with other transported goods, for example at transshipment points, and that the transported goods are not split up.

 In practice, the full loads can then also occur in different order forms.
 On the one hand, there are the individual orders, which classically mean the complete load from A to B in a single order.
-However, automated processes in which further partial orders are triggered after the initial order are also conceivable.
-For example, it can happen that the load automatically triggers the next process after arrival.
+However, automated processes in which further partial orders are released after the initial order are also conceivable.
+For example, it could happen that the load automatically initiates the next process after arrival.

-The complete load in contrast to the partial load
+The full load in contrast to the partial load

 In logistics, full loads are often seen in contrast to partial loads, and for good reason.
-For example, the definition of a partial load is that different goods can be mixed and thus joined together.
+For example, the definition of a partial load is that different goods can be mixed and collected.
 With standardized transport sizes, for example, this can lead to an even more optimized use of available space.

 Note: Partial loads as opposed to full loads can also be referred to as groupage traffic.